 It is the responsibility of every school receiving federal funds to appoint a Title IX coordinator.
 This person ensures that the school follows Title IX regulations and handles allegations of sexual harassment.

 Schools should compose and print a handbook that includes:

 - A clear sexual harassment at school policy

 - Rules and remedies

 - What kinds of behaviors constitute sexual harassment

 - A statement to students that sexual harassment is illegal and will not be tolerated

 - A statement that will help kids understand what to do if they suffer from sexual harassment at school

-If your child's school does not have a sexual harassment policy in place, insist that they draft one.
+If your child's school does not have a sexual harassment policy, insist that they draft one.
 You could even offer to get a group of parents, teachers, and students together to form the policy.
-Once it is drafted, the school needs to make a commitment to continuously educate the faculty and students on the policy to ensure it is enforced and to help everyone understand what sexual harassment is and is not.
+Once drafted, the school needs to make a commitment to continuously educating the faculty and students on the policy.
+This helps ensure enforcement and that everyone understands what sexual harassment is and is not.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help